-As Michigan prepares to launch online gambling, the only establishments that are legally permitted to operate online casino in Michigan are established retail casinos situated within the state.
+Michigan online gambling is now completely legal and live!
+The only establishments that are legally permitted to operate online casino in Michigan are established retail casinos situated within the state.
 These can either be Detroit casinos or tribal casinos located around the state.
 There will be several onlince casino sites available in Michigan, such as BetMGM, William Hill, bet365 casino and Pointsbet MI.

 The effort comes as a new law in the state allows for online gambling and sportsbook wagering.